mugido/phenocam_rename/README.md

 2. Restart your computer.

-3. Open the Microsoft Store app and search for / install Ubuntu
+3. Open the Microsoft Store app and search for and install Ubuntu
 > * There are a few versions of Ubuntu on the Microsoft Store; *at the time of writing* the prefered version is the one simply titled Ubuntu

 4. Launch Ubuntu and follow the prompts to create your account (username and password). *The first time launching Ubuntu could take a few minutes*